tiobe/tics-github-action/README.md

 ### Diagnostic Analysis mode

 There is also the possibility to do a so called "diagnostic" run.
-This mode can be anabled to test if TICS has been setup properly and can run on the machine the action is run on.
+This mode can be enabled to test if TICS has been setup properly and can run on the machine the action is run on.

 ```yaml
 on: [pull_request]